 Bullying Prevention and Intervention Policy

 Helen Y. Davis Leadership Academy is a loving and supportive community and we do not tolerate bullying.
 We take seriously all reports of bullying; any and all reports will be handled swiftly and appropriately.
-Reports of bullying or retaliation may be made by staff, students, parents or guardians, or others, and must be in writing.
+Reports of bullying or retaliation may be made by staff, students, parents or guardians, or others.
 All reports should be made or related to the Dean of Students.
-School staff members are required to transmit any reports directly to the Dean of Students.

 The National School Lunch Program is a federally assisted meal program operating in public and nonprofit private schools and residential child care institutions.
 It provides nutritionally balanced, low-cost or free lunches to children each school day.
 The program was established under the National School Lunch Act, signed by President Harry Truman in 1946.